Brown Sugar and Black Tea Roll-out Cookies

 To make the glaze you simply add the 2 tablespoons water and 2 tablespoons sugar and heat in a pan until bubbling.
 Let bubble for about 30-60 seconds and then pull from the heat.
 This will make a sticky sugar syrup that when brushed on the cooled cookies will help the colored sugar stick.
 Just be sure to be gentle with these as the sugar is held on fairly delicately.
 If you put it in ziplock and let them rustle around, you’ll find as I did that the sugar has fallen off.

-To customize this recipe you can swap out regular or turbinado sugar for the brown sugar, you can use replace half of the flour with whole wheat to make it a little more hardy, add in seasonings like cinnamon or nutmeg, or you can replace the black tea for any other liquid like milk or juice.
-You could even replace the butter with non-dairy margarine to make them vegan.
+To customize this recipe you can swap out regular or turbinado sugar for the brown sugar, you can replace half of the flour with whole wheat to make it a little more hardy, add in seasonings like cinnamon or nutmeg, or you can replace the black tea for any other liquid like milk or juice.
+You could even replace the butter with non-dairy margarine to make them vegan if you’d like.

 Enjoy and happy holidays!